HcBlackYang/b1_gym/README.md

 # b1_gym: Reinforcement Learning for Legged Robots with Isaac Gym

-`b1_gym` is a reinforcement learning framework adapted from [legged_gym](https://github.com/leggedrobotics/legged_gym), designed for bipedal locomotion and extended with custom environments, curriculum strategies, and logging tools.
-It integrates NVIDIA Isaac Gym and RSL-RL.
+`b1_gym` is a reinforcement learning framework adapted from [legged_gym](https://github.com/leggedrobotics/legged_gym), designed for quadruped robot and extended with custom environments, curriculum strategies, and logging tools.
+It integrates NVIDIA Isaac Gym and rsl-rl.

 ## Environment Requirements